-Invoice Matching exports data to financial staging tables via the ResolutionPosting batch program.
-If integrated with Oracle Financials, there is a standard interface of data to Accounts Payable and General Ledger.
-However, if the client is using any other financials system, the client must create their own interface to deliver this information to the applicable financial system.
+Invoice Matching exports data to financial staging tables via the FinancialPosting batch program.
+If integrated with Oracle E-Business Suite, there is a standard interface of data to Accounts Payable and General Ledger.
+However, if clients use any other financials system, they must create their own interface to deliver this information to the applicable financial system.